jimmytpham/SecurityToken/README.md

 # SecurityToken
-This is an android application for my security token app
+This is an android application for my security token app that verifies a security token generated every minute